normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DDBServiceClientAPI.md

 #### Paging

 Many operations in AWS like the query operation use paging to support large return payloads.
-Operation that support paging will have a property on the response object containing the state of where the search stopped.
-To request the next page set the marker property from the response object to the same request object and call the operation again.
+Operation that support paging will have a property marking the last point searched on the response object.
+To continuing the query set the marker property from the response object to on request object and call the operation again.

 For the query operation the **LastEvaluatedKey** property on the response needs to be set to the **ExclusiveStartKey** on the request.

 ```csharp
 request.ExclusiveStartKey = response?.LastEvaluatedKey;